wh-alice/mig_visualstudio/vs/reference/how-to--select-the-files-to-build.md

 ---
-title: "How to: Select the Files to Build" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Select the Files to Build | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"